 Some companies use interviews as an opportunity to reach out to candidates, others use surveys during the recruiting process.
-Other organizations, take candidate engagement to a whole new level.
-They use the impact emerging technology on workers’ tendencies toward mobile engagement and reach out to them via text messaging.Is #textrecruiting the next best recruiting practice your company needs?
+Still, other organizations take candidate engagement to a whole new level.
+They use the impact of emerging technology on workers’ tendencies toward mobile engagement and reach out to them via text messaging.Is #textrecruiting the next best recruiting practice your company needs?
 Get the scoop from @ClearCompany:

-Not All Candidates are Millennials (obviously)
+Not All Candidates are Millennials (Obviously)

-First, you have to understand those in your talent pool who use their cell phones on a regular basis to communicate.
+First, you have to understand those in your talent pool who use their cellphones on a regular basis to communicate.
 With all of the articles about how to attract, engage and retain Millennial talent, one might believe they are the only generation out there to recruit.
 While they are known as highly mobile candidates, they aren’t the only ones who use their phones and tablets to communicate.

 Benefits of SMS in Recruitment Strategies

 Second, your recruitment team has to assess whether or not integrating SMS into your mobile recruitment strategy is beneficial, much less plausible to your campaign.
 Even with the rise in mobile strategy, only 24% of HR professionals feel the ability to apply for a position with a mobile device adds to the candidate experience.
 Candidates may not use SMS to apply, but it is definitely part of how they receive and send information around and about jobs.
-However, recruiters have a different take than their Human Resource counterparts; take a look at these numbers:
+However, recruiters have a different take than their Human Resource counterparts...take a look at these numbers:

 - More than 78% of recruiters use text messaging to schedule interviews.